hashicorp/katakoda/consul-hcs-azure/step6.md

 ### Create a config entry

-An ingress gateways in Consul belongs to a class of resources called config entries.
+An ingress gateway in Consul belongs to a class of resources called config entries.
 Open `ingress-gateway.hcl`{{open}} to review a baseline ingress gateway config entry.
 Specifically, note that the ingress gateway is configured to expose port `8080` to external